Giving to LSP

-Leland Scholars live, learn and develop together on campus for four weeks during the late summer leading into their first year.
+Leland Scholars learn and develop together for four weeks during the late summer leading into their first year.
+LSP Residential scholars live on campus and LSPxSOAR scholars meet multiple times per week over online sessions hosted by instructors and program staff.
 LSP enrolls roughly equal numbers of men and women annually, with more than 70% of participants being the first in their families to attend college.
 The majority come from under-represented minority backgrounds, are low-income, and have a zero expected family contribution in their financial aid.

-Since its origination, the program has grown to accommodate 60 Stanford students, selecting from around 150 applicants annually.
-All scholars receive a well-rounded introduction to what they will encounter in the university’s curriculum through a three-unit problem-solving course in the sciences, an intensive writing course, and a research project.
+Since its origination, the program has grown to accommodate 80 Stanford students, selecting from around 170 applicants annually.
+All scholars receive a well-rounded introduction to what they will encounter in the university’s curriculum through a three-unit problem-solving course in the sciences, an intensive writing course, and a research project during LSP Residential and a math and/or writing course during LSPxSOAR.
 The unique mix of these hands-on, group-oriented experiences are designed to enhance students’ analytical thinking, problem solving abilities, and communication skills with an intentional focus on preparing each LSP student for the academic rigor of their first quarter and year at Stanford.

 Beyond their coursework, community building and networking among LSP participants are central to the program’s success.
 Leland Scholars gather for a range of presentations, seminars and activities that introduce them to supportive resources the university offers, and engage them with Stanford faculty and peers.
-LSP covers all participant costs—courses, housing, meals, transportation and excursions during students’ four-week residential experience.
-While the program cannot currently accommodate every student who applies, LSP is extending access to select program components to any of Stanford’s FLI students— including an invitation to take part in a weekly seminar for first-year FLI students during autumn and winter quarters.
+LSP covers all participant costs—courses, housing, meals, transportation and excursions during scholars’ residential experience and technology needs (e.g., Wi-Fi routers) during the virtual experience.
+While the program cannot currently accommodate every student who applies, LSP is extending access to select program components to any of Stanford’s FLI students— including an invitation to take part in a weekly seminar for first-year FLI students during autumn quarter.

 Hear in his own words how donor support made it possible for a first-generation, low-income LSP student to complete his Stanford journey—and thrive along the way.